Woodman Institute Museum: Collection

 The museum's campus now includes three brick houses of Federal style architecture, one of which is the former home of noted abolitionist Senator John P. Hale.
 Inside are exhibits of local history and natural history, in addition to art and antiques.
 One famous item is the saddle in which President Abraham Lincoln rode to review troops shortly before his assassination.
 A collection of artifacts showcases the nation's past, with a special emphasis on Dover's history.

-Visitors can see the sword a Japanese delegate to the 1905 Portsmouth Peace Conference (Treaty of Portsmouth) given to a waiter at the Hotel Wentworth, examples of Dover's textile output, relics from every war in which the United States has fought, an old 13-star American flag, a 10 ft stuffed polar bear from the Arctic, an old piano with genuine ivory keys, and a collection of taxidermized birds, bugs, fish, mammals, reptiles and amphibians.
+Visitors can see a sword given by a Japanese delegate to a waiter at the Hotel Wentworth during the 1905 Portsmouth Peace Conference (Treaty of Portsmouth), examples of Dover's textile output, relics from every war in which the United States has fought, a 13-star American flag, a 10-foot-tall (3.0 m) stuffed polar bear from the Arctic, a piano with ivory keys, and a collection of taxidermized birds, bugs, fish, mammals, reptiles, and amphibians.

 On the museum's grounds is the 1675 William Damm Garrison, one of the oldest intact garrison houses in the state, as well as the oldest house in Dover and one of the oldest houses in New Hampshire.
 It survived the Cochecho Massacre, and was later moved to this location for preservation under a permanent shelter.
 On the grounds, in the 1st NH Light Artillery Shed, visitors may see an 1863 12-lbs bronze Napoleon cannon used in the American Civil War one of only ten left in existence.
 In the Tasker’s Funeral Home Shed, guests can view a Victorian funeral exhibit complete with an 1890s horse-drawn hearse.
 Finally, the Woodman grounds also boast a medicinal garden, rain garden, and the oldest American Sycamore tree in Strafford County.

 In August 2024 and in partnership with Kevin Eastman and Kevin Eastman Studios, the museum added content related to the Teenage Mutant Ninja Turtles media franchise, which originated in Dover, to its permanent collection.